NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

   <figcaption style="text-align:center">Encoded message to libpq for "select 1;"</figcaption>
 </figure>

 After encoding the request, the message gets placed into an outbound buffer.
-This buffer serves to minimzes the number of round-trip communications that need to occur.
+This buffer serves to minimize the number of round-trip communications that need to occur.
 Once the buffer is full or is being flushed[^1], the current buffer of messages is sent to `libpq` via a function call.
 As part of the return, Postgres will receive a result back, as well as metadata information about the result status to the invoker.

 There are [quite a few](https://github.com/postgres/postgres/blob/master/src/interfaces/libpq/libpq-fe.h#L95-L115) statuses a result could have:
 ```	c